JoshSchramm94/validateHOT/README.md

 > In case you just need to create a market scenario, you can also leave
 > the `choice` argument empty.

-Sometimes you estimate a part-worth coded attribute but want to treat this attribute as continuously in the validation task or market simulations, please use the code `2` for this variable in the `coding` argument.
+Sometimes iy you estimate a part-worth coded attribute but want to treat this attribute as continuous in the validation task or market simulations, please use the code `2` for this variable in the `coding` argument.